CounterChicken/PwnagotchiCharacterPlugin/README.md

 [Youtube Video!](https://youtu.be/TjxbPM8c2LU)

-I made this "scrappy" tutorial explains how to install and use the character switcher plugin.
+I made this "scrappy" tutorial that explains how to install and use the character switcher plugin.

 Please note: English is not my native language, thanks for your understanding.